 Stroll on down to The Piney in Kangaroo Point.
 It’s one of those places that just ooze Brisbane, with its Queenslander style hotel appearance and old-school interior.
 They have a great lunch menu, especially on weekends and it’s a top spot to watch sport.
 Find The Pineapple Hotel here.

-Visit the Rocklea Markets and get your hands on loads of fresh produce, second-hand items at great prices, fresh flowers, market food and really great plants.
+Visit the Rocklea Markets (officially called Brisbane MarketPlace) on a Saturday or Sunday and get your hands on loads of fresh produce, second-hand items at great prices, fresh flowers, market food and really great plants.
 It’s a real locals market and it isn’t there just to be a ‘cool market,’ which is a nice change.
 Find Rocklea Markets here.

 Find a nice patch of grass in front of the restaurants near the Goodwill Bridge, stretch out and just watch the world go by.
 This area is known as River Quay and they quite often have live music on, which is a great way to spend an afternoon.
 Once you get hungry, walk up to the restaurants just waiting there for you.
 Perfection.
 Find River Quay here.